 Looking to make easy Christmas cookies?
-Check out this quick and easy recipe that is super delicious and great to make with the kids!
+Check out this quick and easy recipe for pretzel kiss cookies that is super delicious and great to make with the kids!

 When I’m invited to cookie exchanges, I always have these grand ideas of things that I want to make.

-I’m going to make the coolest cookies that are really delicious and look really festive and fun.
+I’m going to make the coolest cookies that are really delicious, look really festive, and are fun.

-But then time gets away from me, I procrastinate and am left needing 6 dozen cookies on the fly.
+But then time gets away from me, I procrastinate thinking I have plenty of time and am left needing 6 dozen cookies in a matter of hours.

-These easy Christmas cookies are a simple solution because they are simple and quick to make with little prep work and minimal clean-up.
+These easy Christmas cookies are a simple solution because they are quick to make with little prep work and minimal clean-up.

 Sounds too good to be true, right?